ethereum-oasis-op/baseline/radish34/README.md

 1. Increase RAM allocated to Docker
    - Consider these steps if you are running many of the `radish` containers and your PC is bogged down
    - Check the memory usage by running `docker stats`
    - If the containers are using most of the RAM allocated to Docker, you can increase RAM available to Docker by clicking the Docker Desktop icon in the task bar.
 Choose `Preferences --> Advanced`, then increase `Memory` to a recommended `12.0GiB` (default is `2.0GiB`).
+Although not required in all cases, it is recommended to increase the swap memory to 4GB and CPU cores to 8 on Docker Preferences/Settings.

 ### Front-end Environment